yonkov/nasio-blocks/readme.txt

 Yes, the sliders is fully responsive and will automatically adjust the number of visible slides based on the screen size.

 == Changelog ==

+= 0.0.2 - May 2025 =
+* Update plugin main file name and add Nasio Themes as an author and contributor.
+Update slider blocks to have slidesPerGroup property, improve gallery slider and accordeon blocks functionality.

 = 0.0.1 - May 2025 =
 * First plugin version.